Common name(s)

 Colour

-Dorsum slate grey, blue-grey, or almost black, with numerous small white spots or rings.
+Dorsum slate grey, blue-grey, or almost black, with numerous small white spots on disc and head.
+Spots present to disc margins.
 Tail unmarked.
-Ventrum white.
+Ventrum white, without noticeably dark pectoral apices or mottling.

 Size